greganswer/devnotes/general/udemy_curriculum.md

 ### [Learn the truth about agile versus waterfall](https://www.udemy.com/learn-the-truth-about-agile-versus-waterfall/)

 **Why I'm taking it:** I know Agile is better, but why is it better?

+**Date completed:** Jun 15, 2017

+**What I Learned:**

+- It turns out that Agile is not necessarily better.
+Just different
+- You don't need to use one or the other.
+They can be complementary
+- The problem is that both approaches are often misapplied
+- Waterfall can be inflexible and it does not include customer feedback
+- Agile is a way of thinking that is more flexible, has testing built in, and generally has a faster time-to-market
+- Scrum
+    + Is a form of agile
+    + **Empirical process -** both the process and the results are adjusted as needed based on observations (continuous improvement)
+    + **Product Owner -** focuses on what is done
+    + **Scrum Master -** focuses on how it is done
+    + **Development Team -** cross functional, self organizing, and responsible for the solution
+    + The Product Backlog is continuously refined, prioritized, and clarified
+- A hybrid creates different levels of agility
+    - Start with a general idea
+    - Engage a small test group as you progress
+    - Work iteratively

 ### [Basics of scrum, agile and project delivery](https://www.udemy.com/scrum-methodology/)